 Or is it that we too, like Jesus, are both wounded and carry God incarnate within us at the same time.
 And, that once we realise that, that’s all we need to know to help him save the world?

 ‘Our Tom’ was delivered on-line via Zoom, by Ian Banks, on Sunday 19th April 2020.
 This was to a mixture of congregations in the Bury, Heywood and Rochdale area.
 Hereafter called St Zooms!
 It’s based on John 20:19-31.
-There were pictures put to the words and you can see and hear the combination by clicking on the download below.
 For Margery’s take on Thomas in 2019, please follow this link.

 - Richard Rohr – The Universal Christ, pages 111-112 and 147-148